informatics-isi-edu/line-viewer/README.md

 Input to this program are one or more CSV files, each of which contains one or more **traces**.

-Traces can be assigned to one or more **plots** which can selectively displayed.
+Traces are sets of coordinates that can be assigned to one or more **plots** which can be selectively displayed.
 Within a plot, traces can be turned on and off interactively.

 ## Download and Run